acrolinx/acrolinx-sidebar-demo-java/README.md

 ## Prerequisites

+Please contact Acrolinx SDK support (sdk-support@acrolinx.com) for consulting and getting your integration certified.
-This sample works with a test license on an internal Acrolinx Server.
-The license is provided for developing and demonstrating purposes only.
-Once you finished your integration you will need to get a license for your integration from Acrolinx.
+This sample works with a test license on an internal acrolinx server.
+This license is only meant for demonstration and developing purposes.
+Once you finished your integration you'll have to get a license for your integration from Acrolinx.

-To work with this sample you will need to have Acrolinx Server Credentials.
-Please contact Acrolinx SDK support (sdk-support@acrolinx.com) to get these credentials.
+Please note that this is a SDK and demo project for Java Applications.
+Acrolinx offers different other SDKs for developing integrations that might suit your purposes better.

+Before you start developing your own integration, you might benefit from looking into the samples given within the demo folder.

 [Back to top](#acrolinx-java-sidebar-demo)